 Easy does it.

 At Holiday, we also rate our trips Beginner, Intermediate, or Advanced, which often correspond to the seasons as well as the details of a particular river.
-Check out the Holiday river trip descriptions to find the one that’s a terrific fit for your style and needs.
+Learn more information about when to river raft via the Holiday river trip descriptions to find the one that’s a terrific fit for your style and needs.

 See more of her work at www.wildgirlwriting.com